seleniumuser508/autoEnabled/README.md

 # autoEnabled

-non member no branch protection pr merged by owner non member no branch protection
+non member no branch protection pr merged by owner non member no branch protection verify pr merge by member